 Other Types of Guava That You May Have Not Heard About

-Below are some unique varieties of guava that you might not have heard about.
-Most interesting is that they bear the common name guava but don’t belong to the guava genus, Psidium.
+Below are a few unique varieties of guava that you might not have heard about.
+Some of them don’t even belong to the guava genus, Psidium.
+Scroll down and discover interesting facts about these wonderful fruits.

 |Name||Tree Height||Time to Pick||Taste|